The following Competition practice note provides comprehensive and up to date legal information covering:

 Often a defendant might learn that it is under investigation only after the Commission has carried out an unannounced inspection (known as a ‘dawn raid’) or has issued information requests.
 Once started, an investigation will follow a set process.
 This allows those companies accused of wrongdoing the opportunity to defend themselves, including making written submissions and attending an oral hearing.
 There are not any deadlines for investigations and they often take several years to complete (see European Commission’s powers of inspection (dawn raids) and the rights of defence).

-Ultimately, where the Commission
+Ultimately, where the Commission finds that competition

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.